kvakvs/beam-wisdoms/docs/source/eli5-processes.rst

 -------------------

 Typically one Erlang scheduler per CPU core is launched.
-Processes are assigned to them in some manner (for simplicity you can say it's random).
+Processes are assigned to them in some manner (for simplicity you can say it is random).
 How many schedulers are started is configured at VM start with ``+S`` flag, also see flag ``+SP``.
 Schedulers can be bound to cores in different manners (``+sbt`` flag).